How much money you need to buy a home in Portland

 Need Help moving to Portland?

-Addison Nett of Willamette Valley bank is our trusted local lender for a reason.
+Addison Nett of FOA Mortgage is our trusted local lender for a reason.
 Not only is he great at what he does, but he specializes in out-of-state relocations and is licensed in basically every state.
 So if you’re thinking about moving to Washington or Oregon, he comes highly recommended by us.

 We’re local real estate agents who are licensed in both Oregon and Washington and can leverage our robust expertise, knowledge, and experience of the local market to help you find your dream home.